EdvinFlodstrom/React-Quiz/README.md

 It's a DTO of a question, so it doesn't include the answer that was submitted.
 I also adjusted some error handling and whatnot while I was at it, to make it a tad better all in all.
 The following link is the one I followed when dropping and recreating the tables: 'https://stackoverflow.com/questions/38909707/delete-table-from-ef-codefirst-migration'.

-2024-04-24
+2024-04-23
 -----------
 Ahh, I'm tired.
 I've been trying to fix this one detail for two and a half hours straight.
 I want multiple question types.
 I want it.
 And it shouldn't be that hard to implement, but I want to see it done nicely.
 So I've been trying to make 'FourOptionQuestion' an abstract class that returns an instance of a subclass (one of the specific question types).
 And that's, uh, not going very well.
 It's going really not well, in fact.
 I'll continue on trying to fix this problem of sorts tomorrow...

-2024-04-25
+2024-04-24
 -----------
 Alright, I've fixed the error above now.
-I got an idea today at work (internship) where I thought to save the question as JSON, and only deserialize it into a class *after* checking which type of question it is to be.
+I got an idea today at work (internship) where I thought to save the question as a JSON object (a `JsonElement`, to be precise), and only deserialize it into a class *after* checking which type of question it is to be.
 Naturally, I ran into issues.
 And this sucker was not an explanatory one *at all*.
 It said:

 > System.NotSupportedException: 'Deserialization of types without a parameterless constructor, a singular parameterized constructor, or a parameterized constructor annotated with 'JsonConstructorAttribute' is not supported.